Higher Degree by Research admission process for domestic and international students

 We encourage you to apply well ahead of time as the application process from start to finish could take a few weeks.
 International students will have to factor in additional time for visa processing and travelling to Australia.
 Applications can be made at any time during the year to the Sydney College of Divinity Graduate Research School.

-Before submitting the online HDR admission application intending candidates are required to have an interview with the Research Director, Professor James Harrison.
+Before submitting the online HDR admission application intending candidates are required to have an interview with the Research Director, Professor Constantine Campbell.
 International students or those who may be unable to travel to Sydney can have their interview through video conferencing.

 The Research Director provides initial guidance in respect of the desired program, qualifications for admission, the DMin coursework if relevant, the intended research topic and supervision of the research, and will remain the key contact for students in managing their progress.